-Most of us have experienced that crazy, out-of-control feeling at the beginning of a new romance.
+Most of us have experienced that crazy, out of control feeling at the beginning of a new romance.
 Our heart races, we feel a rush of adrenaline, and all we want to do is be with that person.
 This is known as passionate love, and it feels wonderful and exciting.

 But here’s the truth: Studies show that passionate love declines in most romantic relationships after about 12 to 18 months.
 Most couples fail to maintain the urgent longing for each other that originally led them to be together.

-So what does the future hold for you and your relationship?
+So, what does the future hold for you and your relationship?
 Should you stay and work things out?
-Sit down and ask yourself the questions below to see whether you’re in a relationship that is worth saving and whether you can reignite the passion.
+Sit down and ask yourself the questions below to see whether you’re in a relationship that’s worth saving and whether you can reignite the passion.

-You say you love your boyfriend, but there are three important aspects of your relationship to think about.
-First, do you trust your boyfriend?
-If you trust him, you believe he is honest and truthful to you, wouldn’t hurt or deceive you, and has your best interests at heart.
+Even if you love your partner, there are three important aspects of your relationship to think about.
+First, do you trust them?
+If you trust them, you believe they are honest and truthful to you, wouldn’t hurt or deceive you, and have your best interests at heart.